 New display billboards and maps in the Civic Area

-The Boulder Civic Area team will be unveiling a series of display billboards on site inthe Civic Area in the near future.
-These boards will include eye-level views installed at four locations around the current Civic Area for the public to visualize the new Civic Area.
-Check back here for exact locations in the near future!
+The Boulder Civic Area team continues to unveil a series of display billboards on site in the Civic Area.
+Check them out!
+These boards include eye-level views installed at several locations around the current Civic Area for the public to visualize the new Civic Area.

-The Boulder Civic Area team will lead two free walking tours around the Civic Area on Oct.
+The Boulder Civic Area team held two free walking tours around the Civic Area on Oct.
 27, 2015 to point out the areas that will see potential changes and to help Visualize the new Civic Area .
 Thanks to all who attended.
 We had a great turnout and great public input!

 City unveils new webpage for Boulder Community Health Broadway Campus Redevelopment